Stylok5/Games-group-finder_Backend/README.md

 The backend is connected to a Heroku database so setting it up locally is not required.

-To set up the frontend run the following commands:
-`npm install` to install dependancies
-`npm run dev` run the development server
-`npm run build` to create a build directory

 ## Table of Contents:

 1. Project Overview